Upcoming Events

 7

-WiJ are happy to present our latest event: Investigate business cycles chaired by Prof Jane Martinson, journalist and author of You May Never See Us Again about the Barclay family.
+WiJ are delighted to present our latest event on investigative journalism, chaired by Prof Jane Martinson, journalist, academic and author of You May Never See Us Again about the Barclay family.

 Sponsored by Pepsico and TSB the event will include network opportunities with fellow journalists, and businesses – with wine, drinks and refreshments served.